-Hillside Elementary School is a safe school.
-Every precaution is made to keep children and staff safe.
+Table Rock Elementary is a safe school.
+Every precaution is made to keep children and adults safe.
 Fire drills are practiced monthly.
 Earthquake drills and drills for other emergency situations (Safety Drill) are also practiced regularly.
 If there were an emergency at school, the District Office would be the contact for information regarding the matter.
 The telephone number is 830-6551.
 It would be important to keep the school lines clear for emergency personnel access.